Response times are fast and efficient which helps us to solve any issues as soon as possible and to carry on with business as usual

 The business benefits of the cloud are regularly highlighted in the press and deliberated in boardrooms.
 Cloud technology is a topic about which the vast majority of business leaders are likely to have more than a passing interest.

-Based in the heart of London in Canary Wharf, Serviced Cloud was incorporated in 2009 with a clear and simple vision.
+Based in the heart of London in Canary Wharf, HTL Support was incorporated in 2009 with a clear and simple vision.
 We are dedicated to helping business leaders in financial service organisations find the best way of successfully adopting cloud technology in their businesses.

 We offer best of breed Hosted Cloud Services in our ISO27001 London data centres, and help clients to create their own Private Cloud systems in their own offices or data centres.